-Sethu Das: After graduating from the Faculty of Fine Arts, Maharaja Sayajirao University, Vadodara, Shri Sethu Das went to Srinagar for a visit and 'accidentally' reached Dharamshala, the seat of the Tibetan government in exile.
+Sethu Das: After graduating from Maharaja Sayajirao University, Vadodara, Sethu Das went to Srinagar for a visit and 'accidentally' reached Dharamshala, the seat of the Tibetan Government-in-Exile.
 And found his calling in life.
-Moved by the stories of Chinese atrocities in Tibet related to him by Tibetan political prisoners, he founded the 'Friends of Tibet', Indian people’s movement for an Independent Tibet in 1999 with one member, an organisation he never registered.
-He is also the Executive Director of 'World Tibet Day' and one of the Founding Members of 'Friends of Tibet Foundation for the Wellbeing', a philanthropic initiative by Friends of Tibet that restores, propagates and promotes the endangered traditions and practices of Tibet.
-Among other things, Sethu has the rare distinction of dropping out from the Industrial Design Centre (IDC) of Indian Institute of Technology (IIT) Bombay, one of the premier institutes in India.
+Moved by the stories of Chinese atrocities in Tibet related to him by political prisoners, he founded the 'Friends of Tibet', a Tibet Support Group in 1999 with one member, an organisation he never registered.
+He is the Executive Director of 'World Tibet Day Foundation' and one of the Founding Members of 'Friends of Tibet Foundation for the Wellbeing', a philanthropic initiative.
+Among other things, he has the rare distinction of dropping out from the Industrial Design Centre (IDC) of Indian Institute of Technology (IIT) Bombay, one of the premier institutes in India.

 Suku Dass: Suku Dass is the Chief Architect of SukuDass Architects, Kochi, Kerala, a firm responsible for some of the major landmarks in the state since its establishment in 1998.
 In the year 2003, he co-founded Design & People with the slogan 'Design For People In Need'.
 Today Design & People is a global network of graphic and industrial designers, writers and architectural designers working towards social and humanitarian projects in India.
 His architectural contributions have been featured in various magazines and television programmes.
 Suku Dass heads the architectural section of Design & People, an organisation he co-founded.